Manage Tokens

 --header "Content-Type: application/json" --data @- <<< \

-) policies by appending their domain
+(DELETE) policies by appending their id to the endpoint:

 --header "Authorization: Token mu4W4MHuSc0Hy-GD1h_dnKuZBond"